PRIZOR VIZTECH

 07 · IPO STORY & PRICE JOURNEY

-219x subscribed IPO · anchor lock-in dynamics · FII trimming — what the price action tells us
+219x subscribed IPO · anchor lock-in dynamics · what the violent price action tells us

 IPO Facts